jaantollander/masters-thesis/content/25_puhti.md

 *gputest* | 15 minutes | 8 | 2 | *GPU*
 *gpu* | 3 days | 80 | 20 | *GPU*

+: \label{tab:slurm-partitions}
-: Slurm partitions on Puhti \label{tab:slurm-partitions}
+Slurm partitions on Puhti.

 Puhti uses Slurm version 21.08.7 as a worload manager.
 It has partitions with different resource limits as seen on table \ref{tab:slurm-partitions}.